 Being a writer is a difficult prospect.
 This is because it takes a great deal of motivation to keep going.
-So if you want to make writing a part of your day to day life you should look for sources of inspirations.
-One great source are first lines of iconic books.
+So if you want to make writing a part of your day-to-day life you should look for sources of inspiration.
+One great source is the first lines of iconic books.

 With these lines, you can get your creative juices moving every time you sit down and write.